wakkihaya/neurotechjp/src/md/en/blog/seung-imedisync.md

 The company was founded when he realized that there was a pressing need for **an ethical at-home brain imaging solution.**

-> Chronic pain is basically a combination of emotional and cognitive problems Therefore, it is common practice to diagnose symptoms by measuring brain function.
+> Chronic pain is basically a combination of emotional and cognitive problems.
+Therefore, it is common practice to diagnose symptoms by measuring brain function.
 > However, ethical issues prevent us from measuring brain function in some patients.
 I realized that we needed a solution for brain function measurements that could be quantitatively measured on an individual basis for each patient.

 &nbsp;